 And see what energy storage-related events are coming up here.

-Are You an Energy Storage Business Operating in the Irish Market?
+Are you involved with Energy Storage in the Irish Market?

 Have you considered joining the Irish Energy Storage Association?

 IESA is one of the chief organisational bodies looking out for the interests of energy storage providers on the island of Ireland.

 They are a growing group and are looking for engaged and active individuals and organisations to join.